Does HubSpot use generative AI? A 2026 deep dive

 A clear look at HubSpot's AI pricing

-To unlock things like the Customer Agent or the advanced content tools, you’ll need one of their pricey plans:
+To unlock things like the Customer Agent or the advanced content tools, you'll choose from their professional tiers:

 -

-Marketing Hub Professional Plan: This starts at $800 per month (if you pay annually).
-But you also have to pay a one-time $3,000 Professional Onboarding fee.
-So, you’re looking at nearly $4,000 just to get started.
+Marketing Hub Professional Plan: This starts at $800 per month (billed annually).
+It includes a one-time $3,000 Professional Onboarding fee to help you maximize the platform's potential.

 -

-Marketing Hub Enterprise Plan: For bigger teams, this plan starts at $3,600 per month (billed annually).
-It comes with a mandatory one-time $7,000 Enterprise Onboarding fee.
+Marketing Hub Enterprise Plan: For larger organizations, this plan starts at $3,600 per month (billed annually) and includes a mandatory one-time $7,000 Enterprise Onboarding fee.

 Powerful, but flexibility is key

 So, does HubSpot use generative AI?
-Yes, and its tools are tightly knit into the platform for users who are fully bought into the HubSpot ecosystem.
-If your whole business already lives and breathes HubSpot, Breeze is a pretty seamless way to add some AI muscle.
+Yes, and its tools are deeply integrated into its platform, making it a strong choice for teams centralizing on the HubSpot ecosystem.
+Breeze offers a seamless way to add powerful AI capabilities to your daily operations.

-Ready to see what a flexible AI agent could do for your current helpdesk?
+Ready to see how an AI agent could complement your current helpdesk?
 Try eesel AI for free and you can be live in under 5 minutes.

 Frequently asked questions